 At VictoriaPlum.com, you’ll find our stone shower trays are crafted from high quality, WRAS approved materials and include a stone resin core capped in an excellent impact and scratch-resistant ABS acrylic material for superb durability.
 We also stock a wide range of acrylic shower trays, that offer a great value option for bathrooms and ensuites.

 The following instructions are for fitting your shower tray without a riser kit.
 If you have an acrylic shower tray with riser kit, please see instructions below.

-Place your shower tray where you want it positioned and draw round the edges with a pencil onto the floor.
+Place your shower tray where you want it positioned and draw around the edges with a pencil onto the floor.
 Make sure you also mark the position of the trap below the waste hole on your tray.

 Cut a hole in the floor using your jigsaw big enough to fit the shower trap.
 This will flow into the waste outlet pipe.

 Cut an access hatch into the floor next to the tray.
 You will need this to gain access to the space beneath the tray once it has been secured in place.
 Make sure you can comfortably get your arm into the hatch and access the waste outlet pipe and trap.

 Handy hint: Make the hatch a permanent feature (just in case you need to access the trap in future) by screwing in place strips of wood beneath its edges.
 This will fix the flooring you cut out in position once you replace it.